Bitcoin & Satoshi Converter (USD)

 FAQ

-Bitcoin's price moves throughout the day, sometimes by a meaningful percentage within minutes.
-A calculator that fetches a price automatically can quietly show you a number that's already stale by the time you read it.
-Typing in the price from your own exchange, wallet, or payment processor keeps the math tied to the number you're actually going to be paid or charged at.
+The field auto-fills with the current bitcoin market price in USD (quotes can lag the market by about 15 minutes).
+Bitcoin's price moves throughout the day, sometimes by a meaningful percentage within minutes, and an auto-fetched number can be slightly stale by the time you read it.
+So the field stays editable: typing in the price from your own exchange, wallet, or payment processor keeps the math tied to the number you're actually going to be paid or charged at.

 What's a satoshi and why does it matter for a US business?